stchau4work/Near_real_time_mortality_prediction/README.md

 Pooling and calculating premium from historical data has always been an important methodology for insurance companies to price their products.
 Despite the good reference from data published, such as [The Institute for Health Metrics and Evaluation (IHME)](http://ghdx.healthdata.org/record/united-states-mortality-rates-county-1980-2014), which contain annual county-level age-standardized mortality rates for 21 mutually exclusive causes of death from 1980 to 2014, the frequency of the dataset makes it hard, if not possible to make any just-in-time commerical decision.

+## New solutions - new analytic engine

-Recognising this issue, a prototype (near real time mortality prediction) analytic engine is introduced to base on soft & high frequency data to supplement the 'lag' between each publication.
+Recognising this issue, a prototype (near real time mortality prediction) analytic engine is introduced to base on soft & high frequency data to supplement the 'lag' between each publication

+## Better Track of the risk Profile

+Insurance companies could better understand their risk profile for the estimated mortality rate in the next publication.
+This gain in accuracy and time can yield a substantial benefit in making all kinds of decision especially in this compeitive business environement.

+## Make Insurance cheaper

-Hence insurance companies could better understand their risk profile and in this case they can price more competitively to the customers for Life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products).
-Furthermore, the analytic engine can even extend to the critical illness suite in the future.
+In this case, Insurance Companies can price more aggressively to the target customers customers for life insurance products such as [Term Insurance](https://www.prudential.com/personal/life-insurance/find-life-insurance-policy/term-life-products) as now they have more confidence in reduce the price of the premium and then boost the volume.

-## Methodology

-## R Code
+## Extensibility in the Future
+Lastly, the analytic engine can also extend to any products which is not benefit from the high frequency dataset, for instance, prediciting flu claims.

 ## Reference